Home » Uncategorized

 You fed your Cat what?

 Some of us boaters keep cats on board as pets.
 Because they are in such an enclosed space they tend to get a little chubby.
 Now most of the boating community just deal with having a fat cat, or just cut back on it’s meals.
-However I once heard of a woman who fed her’s the diet supplement PhenRx.
+However I once heard of a woman who fed her’s a diet supplement.
 Yes, you heard that right.
 A diet drug for HUMANS!
 She didn’t understand why her cat got sick and had to go to the vet.

 Beaching and Running Aground